jatinsahijwani/buidl-with-stylus-india/README.md

 - 🏆 5+ national & international hackathon wins
 - 🧪 Proven expertise in Solidity, React, Node.js, Rust, and smart contract dev
-- 🧑‍🏫 Past workshops delivered at 30+ colleges/universities
+- 🧑‍🏫 Past workshops delivered at 20+ colleges/universities
-- 🔗 Connect with us: [GitHub Profile](https://github.com/YOUR_USERNAME_HERE) (replace with actual)

 We believe in **learn, teach, build** — and this repo is a living proof of that.